<><> The Infinity / XSG secure programming environment is delivered via WebAssembly.

 However, it's important to note that it doesn't deliver any kind of a web.
 A web links content from different sources stuff together.

-This is why Advance Software has invented a 3D web browser - so we can deliver and use a 3D web.
+This is why Advance Software has invented XSG - a 3D equivalent of HTML and a 3D web browser that demonstrates it works - so we can deliver and use the 3D web.

 2. Do you have to wear a Virtual Reality headset to use your technology ?